ytdl-org/youtube-dl/README.md

 Windows users can [download an .exe file](https://yt-dl.org/latest/youtube-dl.exe) and place it in any location on their [PATH](https://en.wikipedia.org/wiki/PATH_%28variable%29) except for `%SYSTEMROOT%\System32` (e.g. **do not** put in `C:\Windows\System32`).

+If Windows users have a modern official python install on their path (>=python3.9) they can do

+    python -mensurepip --upgrade
+    python -mpip install --upgrade youtube-dl

+That will default if users are non priviledged in user installation.
+This method works fine with BSD and linux too.
+On windows an extra step requires to add to the [PATH](https://en.wikipedia.org/wiki/PATH_%28variable%29) `%HOMEPATH%\AppData\Roaming\Python\Python39\Scripts` (Python39 is for python3.9, this path will be indicated after the pip install command anyway).

 You can also use pip:

     sudo -H pip install --upgrade youtube-dl